filipesilva/fdb/demos/nutrition/README.md

      (csv-data->maps (csv/read-csv reader)))))

-;; defonce so we don't do this again each time we eval (defonce food          (read-csv "food.csv"))
+;; defonce so we don't do this again each time we eval ;; if you need to reset them, just change it to def (defonce food          (read-csv "food.csv"))
 (defonce nutrient      (read-csv "nutrient.csv")) (defonce food-nutrient (read-csv "food-nutrient.csv"))